spin-itn/spin-itn.github.io/docs/training/ws4/ws4_overview.md

 ## Travel to Zurich and Disentis

-The closest train station to Catrina Experience Resort is <b>Acla da Fontuana</b>.
+The closest train station to Catrina Experience Resort is <b>Acla da Fontauna</b>.

 If you arrive at Zurich Airport, there are direct trains to Zurich HB every ~10 min.

 From <b>Zurich HB</b> an hourly train IC3 leaves for Chur (every hour:38).
-In <b>Chur</b>, you must take the train RE7 to <b>Disentis/Mustér</b>, where you change to a regional train R45 to <b>Acla da Fontuana</b>.
-The resort is within 8 min walking distance from the Acla da Fontuana train station.
+In <b>Chur</b>, you must take the train RE7 to <b>Disentis/Mustér</b>, where you change to a regional train R45 to <b>Acla da Fontauna</b>.
+The resort is within 8 min walking distance from the Acla da Fontauna train station.
 Please find an example connection for the 11th of May below.
 More connections can be found on <a href="https://www.sbb.ch/en">sbb.ch</a>.

 <img src="/assets/images/ws4/Connection_Zurich-Disentis.png" alt="Zurich-Disentis (SBB)" width="50%"/> <img src="/assets/images/ws4/Location_AclaDaFontauna_Resort.png" alt="AclaDaFontauna-Catrina Resort" width="50%"/>